 Most of required documents are submited online, but some, such as official transcripts, etc. must be sent directly by mail.
 Use the following address for the mail submission.

 Graduate School Office of Admissions and Student Services

 The Graduate School application fee is non-refundable.
 It is required for applicants from all countries.

 Spring Semester Admissions: Online application deadline is October 15.

-All supplementary materials including recommendation letters, official transcript and test scores must be received within a few weeks of respective deadline.
+All supplementary materials including recommendation letters, official transcripts, and test scores must be received within a few weeks of the respective deadline.

-The Department offers financial supports in the form of teaching or research assistantships, which generally include tuition scholarships.
-Note the teaching assistantships are offer only those in the Ph.D. program and made for the fall admissions.
+The Department offers financial support in the form of teaching or research assistantships, which generally include tuition scholarships.
+Note: the teaching assistantships are offered only to those in the Ph.D. program and made for the fall admissions.
 Students who are interested in receiving research assistantships are encouraged directly contact the faculty in the Department for possible supports.

 M.S. students are typically admitted with no financial aid.
 Some, however, find such aid through the SPIR program after they arrive on campus.
-For information about the SPIR program, please contact Professor Anurag Purwar.
+For information about the SPIR program, please contact Lisa Chichura, Ph.D, firstname.lastname@example.org.
 Information regarding tuition and other costs can be found from the Stony Brook University web sites.